-In addition to the fully-published reports of head-to-head trials cited above, we found three studies that were published in abstract format only, at the time of writing (see Table 7).56-58 Two of these may be interim analyses of included studies, and do not present enough data to compare to published studies.
-One study appears to be independent of the included studies.
-The study compared tolterodine 2mg twice daily to oxybutynin 5mg three times daily for 12 weeks.
+In addition to the fully-published reports of head-to-head trials cited above, we found four studies that were published in abstract format only, at the time of writing (see Table 7).64-67 Two of these may be interim analyses of included studies, and do not present enough data to compare to published studies.
+Three studies appears to be independent of the included studies.
+One study compared tolterodine 2mg twice daily to oxybutynin 5mg three times daily for 12 weeks.
 The mean change in number of micturations/24h was -2.1 for tolterodine and -2.7 for oxybutynin.
 The mean change in number of incontinence episodes/24h was -1.7 for tolterodine and -2.1 for oxybutynin.
-There was no significant difference between groups on either measure or on patients' perception of bladder condition using a 6-point scale.
-These numbers are within the ranges reported in the head to head trials, and do not indicate a publication bias based on effect size.